MartinMcGirk/Slack-Kudos-Bot/README.md

  - Configurable emoji token
  - Can give multiple points at a time
  - Users cannot give themselves points
- - Tallies user scores in memory
+ - Tallies user scores in DynamoDB
- - Can dump the leaderboard out as json
+ - Can return the sorted leaderboard

 ### Current limitations
- - Does not yet connect to database
  - Does not yet limit the number of points a person can give per day
- - Leaderboard does not return nicely, or for that matter sorted according to points
  - It will not yet handle the case where someone tries to give points but does not start off their message with the @username

 ### Setup